ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.5_utilities/utility_float.md

 ```

-In that case we use **"right" ** class which ships with Foundation.
+In that case we use `right` class which ships with Foundation.
 Using our utility we are removing floats on small devices.